izabela-k/izabela-k/README.md

 ## Hello! :wave:

 My name is Izabela and I'm a software developer/DevOps engineer.
-I'm live in Warsaw and currently working at Daftcode.
-You can find me on [LinkedIn][1].

 Have a nice day! :grin: